8bitgentleman/roam-depot-Roam-CRM/docs/progress.md

 ## Notes
 This feature now has enhanced testing capabilities.
 Users can test template matching without modifying their database by using the "Roam CRM - Test Calendar Template Matching" command in the command palette.

+The new UI allows users to customize their event keywords directly in the settings panel, making it easy to create custom templates for different types of meetings.